department-of-veterans-affairs/vets-website/va-gov/pages/health-care/view-test-and-lab-results.md

 <div itemscope itemtype="http://schema.org/Question">

-<h2 itemprop="name">How can the VA Labs + Test Results tool help me manage my health care?</h2>
+<h2 itemprop="name">How can the VA Labs + Tests tool help me manage my health care?</h2>
 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-Labs + Test Results is part of the My HealtheVet personal health record.
+Labs + Tests is part of the My HealtheVet personal health record.
 It can help you view and keep a record of your lab and test results.

-**You can use the Labs + Test Results tool to:**
+**You can use the Labs + Tests tool to:**
 - View some of your VA lab and test results (like blood tests)
 - Add results from non-VA health care providers and labs